 Giardia Prevention and Control

 Regardless of the medical treatment used, it is important that you do your best to eliminate Giardia from your dog's environment.
-This will prevent humans and other dogs from contracting Giardia and prevent your dog from becoming reinfected.
+This will help prevent other animals (including humans) from contracting Giardia and your dog from becoming reinfected.

 - Affected dogs should be bathed when diagnosed and again after treatment is completed to remove feces and cysts from their fur.

 - Bedding should be washed frequently during treatment and again when treatment is complete.